econ-ark/FOSSProF/report.md

 % Discuss any specific technical milestones achieved, such as code releases, documentation updates, or bug fixes.
 Quantify accomplishments with metrics where possible (e.g., user growth, code contributions).

+A major milestone of this project was the expansion of MyST compatibility with $\LaTeX$ syntax.
+Because many of the previous REMARKs were written in $\LaTeX$, it was important to ensure backwards compatibility and the ability to refresh existing REMARKs with new MyST capabilities.
+Although we have not yet reached the goal of complete backwards compatibility, we have made significant progress in this area and have made it easier to transition to the new standard.
+This work will continue in the future, and we welcome contributions from the open source community to help us reach this goal.

+Second, we started work on a `remark` command-line-interface tool that can be used to generate REMARK templates and check them against the REMARK standard.
+This tool also includes functionalities for building environments and running reproducibility scripts.

+Third, we have continued to expand the catalog of existing REMARKs, including the addition of several new REMARKs of student projects as well as active research projects both within and outside [Econ-ARK].

 ## Challenges and Solutions

 % Share any challenges encountered during the project and how you addressed them.